Andriamanitra/horlang/README.md

 ## Introduction
 * The instruction pointer consists of two special registers R (row) and C (column).
 After each non-jump instruction execution moves one column to the right.
+The program terminates when instruction pointer moves outside of the file.
 * Values of R and C registers can be modified which causes the execution to move to the specific location.
 * There are two general use registers A and B that may be used.
 * For storing more values there is a stack (max size = 65535).